-During 2022, we continued developing KONE's culture to ensure that it supports our strategic targets.
-We focused on embedding cultural development into existing processes and transformational activities - our employee journey, programs, and leadership development.
-We also continued raising awareness of the role each employee plays in contributing to the success of our strategy with their actions and behaviors.
-A key highlight was the launch of the KONE Culture Playbook in the beginning of 2022.
-The playbook serves as an invitation for everyone at KONE to take part in developing our ways of thinking and working together.
+During 2023, we continued developing KONE's culture to ensure that it supports our strategic targets.
+We focused on embedding cultural development into existing processes and transformational activities, namely our employee journey, programs, and leadership development.
+We also continued raising awareness of the role each employee plays in contributing to the success of our strategy with their actions and behaviors and utilizing our Culture Playbook to invite everyone at KONE to take part in developing our ways of thinking and working together.